obanach/ag-hubos/src/AGWiFiConnector/AGWiFiConnector.md

 - **Returns**:
   - A `String` containing a JSON object with the connection status.

-### String getConnectionHTML()
-Generates an HTML page that continuously checks the connection status and redirects based on the result.

-- **Returns**:
-  - A `String` containing the HTML markup for the connection status page.

 ## Private Members
 - `shouldAttemptConnection`: Indicates whether a connection attempt should be made.
 - `connectionAttemptFinished`: Indicates whether the connection attempt has finished.